-Read and write words that end in –ip.
+Read and write words that end with -ip.

-- Different kinds of chips (e.g. chocolate chips, banana chips, sun chips, tortilla chips, potato chips)
+- Different kinds of chips (e.g., chocolate chips, banana chips, tortilla chips)

 - Pattern for a chip bag

 - Paper clips